 - Try Browser Client: This will launch a new window with the Browser Client version of your app.

 - Settings: allows you to change the settings for the browser client.

 - Disable Browser Client: lets you deactivate the Browser Client for this particular app.

 - Pre-render Content: This prepares all your content for fast viewing in the Browser Client.
 By default, the Twixl platform will pre-render content on a regular basis in the background.

 If you want to work with a Custom Domain Name, that's possible.
 Enter the subdomain name in the settings field.
 Don't forget to first add a CNAME record to the DNS server for your domain (like

 Once you have entered the details for your custom domain in the Browser Client Settings, it will not be activated automatically.
 Please create a support ticket to ask our support team to activate it.
 A HTTPS (Let's Encrypt) certificate will then be created for you.
 The renewal of this certificate will be done automatically as well.
 Good for your ease of mind!

 - Google Analytics Key: You can add a Google Analytics property in this field.
 For details on how to setup such a property, you can check the article Google Analytics.

 Apple App ID: Safari provides a standardized method of bannering apps on the App Store from a web site.
 The Browser Client has built-in support for that.

-- Next, you need to copy-paste that nine-digit number in your Browser Client Apple App ID field.
+- Next, copy-paste that number in your Browser Client Apple App ID field.